-After being hired in 1979, Landon would have difficulties with grading student work, particularly submissions that were between “an obvious A” and “an obvious D.” After working with Simon on this, her grading abilities not only improved, but she was able to learn her former professor’s true expectations both in and out of the classroom.
+After being hired in 1979, Landon had difficulties with grading student work, particularly submissions that were between “an obvious A” and “an obvious D.” After working with Simon on this, her grading abilities improved as she was also able to learn from her former professor’s true expectations both in and out of the classroom.

 In addition to his expectations of excellence, Landon was also struck by how Simon taught students and could spark classroom conversation and interest.

-“He could walk into a classroom with an idea of what he wanted to talk about, and by starting to ask a couple of questions, he would say ‘Joe, what do you think of this situation,’ and then he would turn to the other side of the room and go ‘Okay, Mary, what do you think of what Joe said?’” she explained.
-“He would put you right on the spot, he wouldn’t wait for a student to raise your hand.
+“He could walk into a classroom with an idea of what he wanted to talk about, and by starting to ask a couple of questions, he would say, ‘Joe, what do you think of this situation?’ and then he would turn to the other side of the room and go, ‘OK, Mary, what do you think of what Joe said?’” she explained.
+“He would put you right on the spot; he wouldn’t wait for a student to raise their hand.
 You had to go to his class knowing you would be called on.”

-To Landon, Simon did not teach or lecture classes, he conducted them.
+Simon did not teach or lecture classes, Landon said, he conducted them.

 “He was truly one of the founding faculty,” Adams said.
-“If you were to really use Ray Simon as the bar to get the most out of life, and how to do the most and give as much of yourselves as you can during your time living, what a high bar.
-I’d love to think I could come anywhere close to that.
-What a great guy.”
+“If you were to really use Ray Simon as the bar to get the most out of life and how to do the most and give as much of yourself as you can during your time living — what a high bar.
+I’d love to think I could come anywhere close to that.”

-Even after retiring, Simon continued to help students through the Raymond Simon Institute for Public Relations at Utica College, which was underwritten by alumni upon his retirement, by providing more than $250,000 in student awards and scholarships over the years, according to the Observer-Dispatch.
+Even after retiring, Simon continued to help students through the Raymond Simon Institute for Public Relations at Utica College, which was underwritten by alumni upon his retirement, by providing more than $250,000 in student awards and scholarships over the years, according to his obituary.

-Simon’s role on the UC campus reached a new level in 2005 when the college created the Raymond Simon Convergence Media Center for his 90th birthday to serve as the state-of-the-art home of Utica’s public relations and journalism programs.
+Simon’s presence on the UC campus reached a new level in 2005 when the college created the Raymond Simon Convergence Media Center to serve as the state-of-the-art home of Utica’s public relations and journalism programs.

 Simon is survived by his wife of 56 years, Lyn, and two daughters, Melissa Berczuk and Brooke Candelaria.

 Calling hours will be held on Saturday, Nov.
-11 from 4 to 7 p.m. at Friedel, Williams & Edmunds Funeral and Cremation Services on 13 Oxford Road in New Hartford.
+11, from 4-7 p.m. at Friedel, Williams & Edmunds Funeral and Cremation Services in New Hartford.